vdhamer/Photo-Club-Hub/.github/README.md

 > The app showcases curated images made by members of photo clubs.

-Since release 2.3.0, the app organized images in the following 3-level hierarchy:
+Since release 2.3.0, the app organizes images in a 3-level hierarchy or tree structure.
+A schematic example:

 * photo clubA (hosted on siteA)
-  * portfolio1 for photographer1
+  * portfolio1 of photographer1
-    * images in portfolio1
+    * images within portfolio1
-  * portfolio2 for photographer2
+  * portfolio2 of photographer2
-    * images in portfolio2
+    * images within portfolio2

 * photo clubB (hosted on siteB)
-  * portfolio3 for photographer3
+  * portfolio3 of photographer3
-    * images in portfolio3
+    * images within portfolio3
-  * portfolio4 for photographer4
+  * portfolio4 of photographer4
-    * images in portfolio4
+    * images within portfolio4

 <a/></p>

-The `portfolio` level thus holds a photographer's work that is associated with one particular photo club.
+The `portfolio` level holds the images that are associated with one particular photo club.
 The `photo club` level is the higher level at which
 1. a club's membership list is maintained,
-2. portfolios are maintained for each club member ("curated"),
+2. portfolios are maintained for each club member ("curated images"),
 3. the actual images in the portfolios are hosted

 <a/></p>

-For comparison, this is what personal photographer websites look like in the same notation:
+For comparison, this is what a typical photographer's website looks like (using the same notation):

 * website for photographer1 (hosted on site1)
   * photo galleryA (e.g. portraits)